 For those of us who have sensitive inverts or exotic fish as you may have with a saltwater reef aquarium, the accurate and reliable temperature is critical.
 A swing in temperature range could cost thousands of dollars in lost livestock with such setups.
 Therefore, as a reef tank owner, it is imperative that we build our heating system with multiple redundancies and safeguards to protect our livestock.

 I did throw out a number of terms when it came to fish tank heater construction so I can be a little more detailed here.
 A submersible aquarium heater will typically be constructed with the following materials:

-- High Quality Glass like Quartz or Bososilicate
+- High-Quality Glass like Quartz or Borosilicate

-Glass heaters are what you will typically find with value based brands that are not listed on this list.
+Glass heaters are what you will typically find with value-based brands that are not listed on this list.
 I have completely ignored these because they are prone to exploding in a fish tank and shattering!
 Not something you want: